MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugger-download-tools.md

 > [!TIP]
-> If the Windows SDK is already installed, use Add/Remove programs to modify the install to add *Debugging Tools for Windows*
+> If the Windows SDK is already installed, use Add/Remove programs to modify the install to add *Debugging Tools for Windows*.
 >

 -------------------